 Protect yourself.
 You need to be in a well-ventilated area.
 Make sure you go outside for this.
 Bleach is extremely toxic, so get a lot of fresh air!
 Gloves are also recommended.

-3. Applying the Bleach: You're going to spray the bleach solution mixture directly on t-shirt.
-As you apply the bleach, the more you spray the solution (the more damp it is) the lighter it'll get.
+3. Applying the Bleach: You're going to spray the bleach solution mixture directly on the t-shirt.
+As you apply the bleach, the more you spray the solution (the more damp it is), the lighter it'll get.
 Depending on the color of your shirt or how dark it is, the bleach could potentially turn it white.
 You want to make sure the bleached parts are damp.
-On my shirt, the lighter sections had a considerable amount of bleach versus the reddish areas that had less bleach.
+On my shirt, the lighter sections had a considerable amount of bleach, versus the reddish areas that had less bleach.
 I like the contrast and color change.

 4. Spray your shirt.
 Now take out the rubber bands & relocate them.
 Essentially, you're going to do steps 1 & 2 several times until you get your desired result.
-Your bleach tie dye DIY is your creation.
+Your bleach tie-dye DIY is your creation.
 If you only do it one time, your shirt will be mostly unbleached (& incomplete).
 Let it sit to let the bleach continue dyeing the shirt.

 5. After it's dyed with bleach, wash and rinse your shirt in the washing machine.
 Rinse it separately since there's bleach on it.
 After the rinse and washing, you can add color to the bleached areas if you want.